hapijs/boom/API.md

 - `debug` - a Boolean that, when `true`, causes Internal Server Error messages to be left in tact.
 Defaults to `false`, meaning that Internal Server Error messages are redacted.

-Note that `Boom` object will return `true` when used with `instanceof Boom`, but do not use the `Boom` prototype (they are either plain `Error` or the error prototype passed in).
-This means `Boom` objects should only be tested using `instanceof Boom` or `Boom.isBoom()` but not by looking at the prototype or contructor information.
-This limitation is to avoid manipulating the prototype chain which is very slow.

 #### Helper Methods

 ##### `new Boom.Boom(message, [options])`